khueue/prolog_problems/README.md

 To load everything into your interpreter consult load.pl: `['path/to/load.pl'].`

-To run the test suite you need [Crisp](https://github.com/khueue/crisp) (a tiny testing framework) and a compatible interpreter (see docs).
-Loading everything should look something like this: `['path/to/load.pl', 'path/to/crisp.pl'].` Then run Crisp: `crisp.` The Makefile should provide some more guidance if needed.
+To run the test suite you need [Crisp](https://github.com/khueue/crisp) (a single-file testing framework) and a compatible interpreter (see docs).
+Loading everything should look something like this: `['path/to/load.pl', 'path/to/crisp.pl'].` Then run Crisp with `crisp.` and watch the tests fly by.
+The Makefile should provide some more guidance if needed.